top of page

 And, yes, that sometimes means doing math for fun.

-I spent nine years performing at the Ogunquit Playhouse in their Children's Theatre (now Arts Academy) summer shows.
-That work inspired me to pursue performing as a career, as well as encouraged me to start to teach, because of my love for the unbridled excitement of kids doing theatre.
+Performing at the Ogunquit Playhouse from the ages of 9-17 inspired me to pursue performing as a career, as well as encouraged me to start to teach.
 Getting to perform and direct in an educational setting, often on the same stage that taught me how to be brave and grounded, has been quite the full-circle experience.

 Balancing my personal life with my performance and creative life has always been a priority of mine - and nature has always been such a huge stress release and comfort for me.
 Whenever I feel disconnected, I'll remind myself what it feels like to breathe in fresh air, feel rain on my face, swim in the ocean, and/or hike to the top of something to take in its view.
 I've been known to run around in the pouring rain with a big smile - even in the city.
 Connecting to the earth is so important to who I am.
 It reminds me of the basis of why we all create art: to feel.